-In the fire data archive, there are several days where data was not collected and days with lower than usual fire counts due to reasons such as sensor outage.
-These include, but are not limited to: 15 April 2001, 15 June – 3 July 2001 and 19 – 28 March 2002.
+In the fire data archive, there are several days where data were not collected and days with lower than usual fire counts due to reasons such as sensor outage.
+These include, but are not limited to: 15 April 2001, 15 June to 3 July 2001, and 19 to 28 March 2002.

 What does scan and track mean?

 The scan value represents the spatial-resolution in the East-West direction of the scan and the track value represents the North-South spatial resolution of the scan.
 It should be noted that the pixel size is not always 1 km across the scan track.
 The pixels at the “Eastern” and the “Western” edges of the scan are bigger than 1 km.
 It is 1 km only along the nadir (exact vertical from the satellite).
 Thus, the values shown for scan and track represent the actual spatial resolution of the scanned pixel.